Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Environmental and Sustainability Consultant

-The Carbon Footprint, Offset, and CO₂ Absorption Projects Registry is the public database where Spanish organizations record their efforts to calculate, reduce, and offset emissions.
-It was created under Royal Decree 163/2014 and is currently governed by Royal Decree 214/2025, effective since 06/12/2025.
+The Registry of carbon footprint, offsetting and CO₂ absorption projects is the public database where Spanish organisations record their efforts to calculate, reduce and offset emissions.
+It was created under Royal Decree 163/2014 and is currently governed by Royal Decree 214/2025, in force since 12 June 2025.

-Under this framework, registration remains voluntary for private companies, although those subject to non-financial reporting requirements are obligated to calculate and publish their footprint and have a reduction plan in place.
-Conversely, the General State Administration and its administrative public sector must register their footprint annually starting in 2026.
+Under this framework, registration remains voluntary for private companies, although companies subject to non-financial reporting rules are required to calculate and publish their footprint and to have a reduction plan.
+The General State Administration and its administrative public sector, by contrast, must register their footprint annually from 2026.

-The MITECO seal strengthens bidding positions, enhances reputation, and consolidates internal decarbonization discipline.
-From a technical standpoint, every registered footprint must be accompanied by a reduction plan, and offsets are only recognized when they come from projects registered in MITECO.
+The MITECO seal strengthens your position in public tenders, where it scores points in the environmental criteria, improves reputation and consolidates internal decarbonisation discipline.
+On the technical side, every registered footprint must be accompanied by a reduction plan, and offsets are only recognised when they come from projects registered in the registry itself.

-What do the “Calculate, Reduce, Offset” seals mean?
+What do the Calculo, Reduzco and Compenso seals mean?

-The MITECO seal is annual and conveys two messages: the organization’s level of participation—whether it calculates, reduces, and/or offsets—and the year it applies to.
+The MITECO seal is annual and conveys two messages: the organisation's level of participation (whether it calculates, reduces and/or offsets) and the year it applies to.

-• Calculate: The company registers its footprint for the relevant year, at least Scopes 1 and 2 (Scope 3 is voluntary but may be registered), and submits a reduction plan.
+• To obtain Calculo, the company registers its footprint for the relevant year, at least in Scope 1 and Scope 2 (Scope 3 is voluntary but may be registered), and submits a reduction plan.

-• Reduce: The company demonstrates a downward trend in its emissions ratio by comparing two consecutive three-year periods, requiring at least four years of comparable data.
+• For Reduzco, it must demonstrate a downward trend in its emissions ratio by comparing two consecutive three-year periods, which requires at least four years of comparable data.

-• Offset: The organization purchases carbon absorption units (in tCO₂) from projects registered in MITECO and applies them to its registered emissions.
+• For Compenso, the organisation acquires absorptions (emissions offsetting) from projects registered with MITECO and applies them to its registered emissions.

 Key technical requirements